vanderpatrick/Hackteam-6/README.md

 Each page within the site has a consistent and responsive navigation system.
 The details of features on the site are detailed below.

 - The **Header** with the **Navigation Bar** is positioned at the top of the page.
 - The **Footer** stays at the bottom of the screen at all times, on all screen sizes.
 All social media links on the footer open in a new tab.
-They are Instagram, GitHub and Facebook pages of the _[SCRUM Master]_.
-The copyright info quotes _[COPYRIGHT INFO]_ . --> _X or we could add the GitHub links of the whole team???
-X_
+They are Facebook, Twitter and GitHub pages.
+The copyright info quotes **© 2023 Team Out and About**.

 ### Existing Features